-- California Test 125, “Methods of Test for Sampling Highway Materials and Products Used in the Roadway Structural Sections.”
+- California Test 125, “Methods of Test for Sampling Highway Materials and Products Used in the Roadway Pavement Structure Sections.”

 - California Test 504, “Method of Test for Determining Air Content of Freshly Mixed Concrete by the Pressure Method,” if air entrainment in concrete is required.

-- California Test 518, “Method of Test for Unit Weight of Fresh Concrete.”
+- California Test 518, “Method of Test for Density (Unit Weight) of Fresh Concrete.”

-- California Test 521, “Method of Test for Compressive Strength of Molded Concrete Cylinders.”
+- California Test 521, “Method of Test for Compressive Strength of Cylindrical Concrete Specimens.”

-- California Test 523, “Method of Test for Flexural Strength of Concrete.”
+- California Test 523, “Method of Test for Flexural Strength of Concrete (Modulus of Rupture).”

 - California Test 524, “Method of Test for Flexural Strength of Rapid Strength Concrete,” if using rapid strength concrete in pavement applications.